21. Women and the Civil Rights Movement

 |

 When we think about the American Civil Rights Movement of the 1950s and 60s, names of prominent Black men often come to mind.
 And they’re great!
 But!
 Alongside those men--or other times off on their own initiatives--were women of color.
-Black women were a fearless force to be reckoned with in the Civil Rights Movement.
-Surprise, surprise, their work towards justice began well before the white press began paying attention.
-Which is why we’re gonna give their efforts a LOT of attention today!
+Black women were a fearless force to be reckoned with in the Civil Rights Movement, and their work for social justice began well before the white press began paying attention.

 Black people had been working for Civil Rights since the Civil War ended--through Reconstruction, after the Supreme Court upheld segregation in the Plessy v.
 Ferguson case, and through the Great Migration surrounding WWI.
 But it was the aftermath of WWII that finally pushed Civil Rights to bold national, white, awareness.
 Black folks found the American rhetoric about the mistreatment of European Jews deeply hypocritical.
 Many could clearly see parallels between the ghettos of Europe and the redlined cities of the US.
-Americans and the American government were obsessed with condemning prejudice overseas…and Black people were like, “Sorry, what was that?
-You think all prejudice is immoral?
-Okay, interesting.”
+Americans and the American government were obsessed with condemning prejudice overseas, but were often reluctant or indifferent to the prejudice in their own backyard.

+Rape and sexual assault of Black women has a long history in the United States.
 Enslaved women were often terrorized sexually while working on plantations.
 That trauma persisted for decades.
-In the South, there were literal laws that allowed enslavers to rape their enslaved women in order to produce more slaves.
+In the South, most states developed laws that incentivized the rape and sexual assault of their female slaves, by defining the children of enslaved women as the property of their white owners.
 With a foundation of race and gender relations like that, many white men simply didn’t see women of color as equal human beings.
+They saw these women as bodies that could give birth to greater wealth.
 Specifically, many white men didn’t understand Black women had rights to their own bodies--a concept called bodily integrity.

-Here’s more hypocrisy--the predominant perpetrators of rape in southern communities were white men.
-But for some reason, a bizarre fear of Black male sexuality grew in the public dialogue.
-Black men were regularly and often falsely accused of sexual assault, usually resulting in convictions and often the death penalty.
-Meanwhile white men, accused of the same crime, might never see the inside of a jail cell.
-This double standard in southern courts led women of color to often stay silent in the face of sexual harassment and assault.
+The predominant perpetrators of rape in southern communities were white men.
+But for some reason, a fear of Black male sexuality grew in the public dialogue during the Reconstruction era.
+Black men were regularly and often falsely accused of sexual assault of white women, usually resulting in convictions and the death penalty, or vigilante justice by lynching.
+Meanwhile white men, accused of the same crime, might never see the inside of a jail cell–or might argue that the rape was actually consensual sex.
+This double standard in southern courts led women of color to often staying silent in the face of sexual harassment and assault.
 However, as it became more clear Black men were unable to defend “their women” because of white terrorism, Black women eventually realized they would need to use their own voices.

 Although not the first and certainly not the last, Recy Taylor stands out as a woman undeterred by white male aggression.
 On September 3rd, 1944, when she was 24-years-old, she was walking home from church in Abbeville, Alabama, with her friend and her friend’s teenage son when she was abducted and raped by six white men.
-Dumped from the car blindfolded, she was miraculously able to stumble home, bloodied and terrified…and turned that fear into action.
+Dumped from the car blindfolded, she was miraculously able to stumble home, bloodied and terrified, and turned that fear into action.
 She reported the account to her family and the Sheriff investigated.
 Taylor couldn’t identify the assailants but could describe the car–and only one man in town had a car fitting the description.
-The driver named names and all the men admitted to the crime… it wasn’t rape because they paid her.
+The driver named names and all the men stated that it wasn’t rape.
+They claimed to have paid her for sex.

 During the fallout, white terrorists set Taylor’s porch on fire to intimidate her.
 Her family moved in with her parents and the Black community set up a guard in a nearby tree at night.

 The NAACP sent a young female activist from Montgomery, Alabama to investigate the case.
-She was also a sexual assualt survivor, and her name was Rosa Parks.
+She was also a sexual assault survivor, and her name was Rosa Parks.
 The story was published in the Black press and African Americans around the country demanded that the men be prosecuted.
-Parks was intimidated by the police and threatened if she didn’t leave town.
-But surprise, surprise, she stayed.
-Rosa Parks--the GOAT of staying put when she wants to.
+The police attempted to intimidate Parks and threatened her in order to get her to leave town, but Parks–who, later, will become more well known for once again staying where she wants–didn’t leave.

 Taylor’s case resulted in a Grand Jury procedure, but none of the white men were arrested or indicted.
 Eugene Gordon, a Black writer for The Daily Worker, said, “The raping of Mrs. Recy Taylor was a fascist-like brutal violation of her personal rights as a woman and as a citizen of democracy.”

 Soon famous leaders of Black liberation and suffrage like Mary Church Terrell worked for Taylor’s case too, but a second grand jury resulted in the same inaction.
-Although Taylor never got the justice she deserved, her bold fierceness was an inspiring piece of the collective movement.
-Eventually, sadly, Taylor’s case was replaced by yet another and the spotlight moved on
+Although Taylor never got the justice she deserved, her fierce boldness was an inspiring piece of the collective movement.
+Taylor’s case would not be the last of this sort.
+As a result, Black women couldn’t just move on.
+Their assault continued, and, in many ways, continues to this day.

 Black people had been working for Civil Rights since the Civil War ended--through Reconstruction, after the Supreme Court upheld segregation in the Plessy v.
 Ferguson case, and through the Great Migration surrounding WWI.
 But it was the aftermath of WWII that finally pushed Civil Rights to bold national, white, awareness.
 Black folks found the American rhetoric about the mistreatment of European Jews deeply hypocritical.
 Many could clearly see parallels between the ghettos of Europe and the redlined cities of the US.
-Americans and the American government were obsessed with condemning prejudice overseas…and Black people were like, “Sorry, what was that?
-You think all prejudice is immoral?
-Okay, interesting.”
+Americans and the American government were obsessed with condemning prejudice overseas, but were often reluctant or indifferent to the prejudice in their own backyard.

+Rape and sexual assault of Black women has a long history in the United States.
 Enslaved women were often terrorized sexually while working on plantations.
 That trauma persisted for decades.
-In the South, there were literal laws that allowed enslavers to rape their enslaved women in order to produce more slaves.
+In the South, most states developed laws that incentivized the rape and sexual assault of their female slaves, by defining the children of enslaved women as the property of their white owners.
 With a foundation of race and gender relations like that, many white men simply didn’t see women of color as equal human beings.
+They saw these women as bodies that could give birth to greater wealth.
 Specifically, many white men didn’t understand Black women had rights to their own bodies--a concept called bodily integrity.

-Here’s more hypocrisy--the predominant perpetrators of rape in southern communities were white men.
-But for some reason, a bizarre fear of Black male sexuality grew in the public dialogue.
-Black men were regularly and often falsely accused of sexual assault, usually resulting in convictions and often the death penalty.
-Meanwhile white men, accused of the same crime, might never see the inside of a jail cell.
-This double standard in southern courts led women of color to often stay silent in the face of sexual harassment and assault.
+The predominant perpetrators of rape in southern communities were white men.
+But for some reason, a fear of Black male sexuality grew in the public dialogue during the Reconstruction era.
+Black men were regularly and often falsely accused of sexual assault of white women, usually resulting in convictions and the death penalty, or vigilante justice by lynching.
+Meanwhile white men, accused of the same crime, might never see the inside of a jail cell–or might argue that the rape was actually consensual sex.
+This double standard in southern courts led women of color to often staying silent in the face of sexual harassment and assault.
 However, as it became more clear Black men were unable to defend “their women” because of white terrorism, Black women eventually realized they would need to use their own voices.

 Although not the first and certainly not the last, Recy Taylor stands out as a woman undeterred by white male aggression.
 On September 3rd, 1944, when she was 24-years-old, she was walking home from church in Abbeville, Alabama, with her friend and her friend’s teenage son when she was abducted and raped by six white men.
-Dumped from the car blindfolded, she was miraculously able to stumble home, bloodied and terrified…and turned that fear into action.
+Dumped from the car blindfolded, she was miraculously able to stumble home, bloodied and terrified, and turned that fear into action.
 She reported the account to her family and the Sheriff investigated.
 Taylor couldn’t identify the assailants but could describe the car–and only one man in town had a car fitting the description.
-The driver named names and all the men admitted to the crime… it wasn’t rape because they paid her.
+The driver named names and all the men stated that it wasn’t rape.
+They claimed to have paid her for sex.

 During the fallout, white terrorists set Taylor’s porch on fire to intimidate her.
 Her family moved in with her parents and the Black community set up a guard in a nearby tree at night.

 The NAACP sent a young female activist from Montgomery, Alabama to investigate the case.
-She was also a sexual assualt survivor, and her name was Rosa Parks.
+She was also a sexual assault survivor, and her name was Rosa Parks.
 The story was published in the Black press and African Americans around the country demanded that the men be prosecuted.
-Parks was intimidated by the police and threatened if she didn’t leave town.
-But surprise, surprise, she stayed.
-Rosa Parks--the GOAT of staying put when she wants to.
+The police attempted to intimidate Parks and threatened her in order to get her to leave town, but Parks–who, later, will become more well known for once again staying where she wants–didn’t leave.

 Taylor’s case resulted in a Grand Jury procedure, but none of the white men were arrested or indicted.
 Eugene Gordon, a Black writer for The Daily Worker, said, “The raping of Mrs. Recy Taylor was a fascist-like brutal violation of her personal rights as a woman and as a citizen of democracy.”

-Here’s another difficult story.
 On March 27, 1949, Gertrude Perkins was walking home when two white Montgomery police officers arrested her for “public drunkenness.”
 They threw her in the squad car, drove to a secluded spot, and raped her at gunpoint.
 Perkins first reported the crime to a Reverend who wisely had her account notarized.
 “We didn’t go to bed that morning…I kept her at my house, carefully wrote down what she said” he reported.
 Perkins then bravely, with supportive escorts, reported the crime to the all white police.
 The police chief flat out refused to investigate claiming, “my policemen would not do a thing like that.”
-To which I would like to respond via a time machine, “Okay well they DID.”

 Again, Rosa Parks was called in.
-It seemed like case after case of assault on the bodies of Black women… but little was done by the white establishment.
-I know these are frustrating accounts to hear, with so few positive gains coming from them, but it was the reality of the time.
+It seemed like case after case of assault on the bodies of Black women, but little was done by the white establishment.
+Black women did not benefit from gendered assumptions about sexual virtue and purity because of white supremacy.

 Finally, the women of Montgomery, Alabama had enough.
 They organized the Women’s Political Council under the leadership of JoAnn Robinson.
-They decided to target their anger at racist bus drivers--white men who threatened or harassed Black women daily, as they headed to and from work.
-Plus, drivers had police authority back then, so they carried weapons--obviously making it difficult to confront them and their ignorant behavior.
+They decided to direct their anger aagainstt racist bus drivers--white men who threatened or harassed Black women daily, as they headed to and from work.
+Plus, drivers had police authority back then, so they carried weapons--obviously making it difficult to confront them.
 One specific driver would expose himself to Black women as he pulled up to their stop.
-Like, dude, take a hint.
-If you’re so gross, a bunch of women form a club against you?
-Guess what?
-No one wants to see your private parts.
+Clearly many of these drivers felt untouchable.

 But, of course, the situation continued.
 On March 2, 1955, Claudette Colvin, a teenager from Montgomery, Alabama, refused to give up her seat on a segregated bus.
 She was removed from the bus by two police officers and kept in a jail cell until her mother and pastor posted her bail.
 She hoped word of her experience would help elevate the cause of integration, but she became pregnant.
 Because most people had negative attitudes toward unmarried mothers, her actions did not receive public attention.

 Again, Rosa Parks was called in.
-It seemed like case after case of assault on the bodies of Black women… but little was done by the white establishment.
-I know these are frustrating accounts to hear, with so few positive gains coming from them, but it was the reality of the time.
+It seemed like case after case of assault on the bodies of Black women, but little was done by the white establishment.
+Black women did not benefit from gendered assumptions about sexual virtue and purity because of white supremacy.

 Finally, the women of Montgomery, Alabama had enough.
 They organized the Women’s Political Council under the leadership of JoAnn Robinson.
-They decided to target their anger at racist bus drivers--white men who threatened or harassed Black women daily, as they headed to and from work.
-Plus, drivers had police authority back then, so they carried weapons--obviously making it difficult to confront them and their ignorant behavior.
+They decided to direct their anger aagainstt racist bus drivers--white men who threatened or harassed Black women daily, as they headed to and from work.
+Plus, drivers had police authority back then, so they carried weapons--obviously making it difficult to confront them.
 One specific driver would expose himself to Black women as he pulled up to their stop.
-Like, dude, take a hint.
-If you’re so gross, a bunch of women form a club against you?
-Guess what?
-No one wants to see your private parts.
+Clearly many of these drivers felt untouchable.

 But, of course, the situation continued.
 On March 2, 1955, Claudette Colvin, a teenager from Montgomery, Alabama, refused to give up her seat on a segregated bus.
 She was removed from the bus by two police officers and kept in a jail cell until her mother and pastor posted her bail.
 She hoped word of her experience would help elevate the cause of integration, but she became pregnant.
 Because most people had negative attitudes toward unmarried mothers, her actions did not receive public attention.